-This page is intended to allow users to quickly get started using OS MasterMap Topography Layer data in Quantum GIS.
+This page is intended to allow users to quickly get started using OS MasterMap Topography Layer data in QGIS.

 QGIS is a fully featured Free and Open Source desktop GIS package.
 Here we’ll describe how to load, view and apply styles to the Topography Layer